ovh/docs/pages/cloud/dedicated/esxi-hardening/guide.en-gb.md

 ## Requirements

-- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}
-- a dedicated server with the ESXi solution deployed
+- A dedicated server with the ESXi solution deployed
-- an offer compatible with our [Network Firewall](https://docs.ovh.com/gb/en/dedicated/firewall-network/) feature, if you would like to use it for filtering
+- An offer compatible with our [Network Firewall](https://docs.ovh.com/gb/en/dedicated/firewall-network/) feature, if you would like to use it for filtering

 ## Instructions